YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 We use packages GT and Camlp5 in OCanren programs.
-The influence of GT is that we can use the `@type` syntax to define types, which convenienty genertes useful functions for the defined type, for example, a _show_ function that converts values of the defined type into a string, which we use to print the result of a query.
+The influence of GT is that we can use the `@type` syntax to define types, which convenienty generates useful functions for the defined type, for example, a _show_ function that converts values of the defined type into a string, which we use to print the result of a query.
 Camlp5 expands the content of the `ocanren{}` quotation, allowing us to write readable code.